News

 The situation today

 Following the record breaking dry spring and summer periods, Carsington Reservoir level is lower than we want it to be.
-We need a permit to allow us to continue to abstract water from the River Derwent if it stays dry and the river has lower flows.
+We applied for the permit to allow us to continue to abstract water from the River Derwent if it stays dry and the river has lower flows.
 We will do this over winter to help refill the reservoir ahead of next spring.

 What does this mean for local rivers?